carpentries-lab/metagenomics-analysis/_episodes/07-phyloseq.md

 an abundance matrix from the Kraken output files.
 One program widely used for this purpose is `kraken-biom`.

-To do this we could go to our now familiar Bash terminal, but RStudio has an integrated terminal that uses the same language as the one we learned in the Command-line lessons, so let's take advantage of it. so let's open RStudio and go to the Terminal tab in the bottom left panel.
+To do this we could go to our now familiar Bash terminal, but RStudio has an integrated terminal that uses the same language as the one we learned in the Command-line lessons, so let's take advantage of it.
+Let's open RStudio and go to the Terminal tab in the bottom left panel.

 ### Kraken-biom